SYPartners/webpack_support_rails/README.md

 ##### NVM

-If you're using nvm (or can run npm with sudo), this init task will install the necessary node packages:
+If you're using nvm (or can run npm without sudo), this init task will install the necessary node packages:

     $ rake webpack:init